HC-Projects-Hub/Cassi/README.md

 # Cassi

-Cassi is a lightweight desktop app that lets you select any text on your screen and instantly get an AI-generated explanation — no copy-pasting needed.
+Cassi is a lightweight desktop app built to save you time by skipping useless searching steps just drag and select any area on your screen to instantly get a smarter, AI-powered explanation.

+**No copying.
+No pasting.
+No switching windows.**

 ## Features
 - Drag and select text